ajgraves/claudelete/README.md

 ### Purge a user from your server
 You can also purge a user from your server, this will delete all messages sent from that user in all channels where the bot has access.
 Use the `/purge_user` command.
 You will be prompted for the user name (Note: This is not the display name, nor is it the numeric user ID assigned by discord).

+### Enable or disable automated purging of orphaned threads
+Claudelete can automatically purge orphaned threads from your server.
+This is accomplished by using the `/enable_orphaned_cleanup` command to enable it, and `/disable_orphaned_cleanup` to disable the functionality.
+You can check the status by running `/orphaned_cleanup_status`.